 Lifespan Of Peacocks

-Generally, Peacocks have the lifespan of 10 to 25 years.
+Generally, Peacocks have a lifespan of 10 to 25 years.
 A peafowl can live up to the age of 20 years.
 The peacocks look more attractive when they reach the age of 5 or 6 years.

 Peacocks are the male variety of peafowl and they are no exception to the strange mating ritual.
 It comes to as no surprise that a bird with such a beautiful set of tail feathers would be interested in shaking them to attract a mate, once again proving that humans are not at all that different from our animal brethren.
 The main reason behind the spread of the feathers is to attract their mate.